-The NPFMC has consistently adopted the annual Overfishing Limits (OFL) and acceptable biological catch (ABC) recommendations from its SSC and set the total allowable catch (TAC) for each of its commercial groundfish stocks at or below the respective ABC.
+The Council has consistently adopted the annual OFL1 and ABC recommendations from its SSC and set the TAC for each of its commercial groundfish stocks at or below the respective ABC.

-In 1996, the NPFMC capped the rate of fishing mortality used to calculate ABC by the rate used to calculate OFL.
+In 1996, the Council capped the rate of F used to calculate ABC by the rate used to calculate OFL.
 These rates were prescribed through a set of six tiers defining more and more conservative catch levels as the tiers increased.
 Harvest rates used to establish ABCs were reduced at low stock size levels, thereby allowing rebuilding of depleted stocks.
-If the biomass of any stock falls below BMSY, or a proxy for BMSY, the fishing mortality is reduced relative to the stock status.
+If the biomass of any stock falls below B{MSY} , or a proxy for B{MSY} , the F is reduced relative to the stock status.

-The NPFMC seeks to maintain a healthy ecosystem to ensure long-term sustainability, therefore, both target and non-target species are regularly assessed and bycatch limits, including Prohibited Species Catch (PSC), are in place to control impacts.
+The Council seeks to maintain a healthy ecosystem to ensure long-term sustainability, therefore, both target and non-target species are regularly assessed and bycatch limits, including PSC2, are in place to control impacts.
 Also, Essential Fish Habitat (EFH), defined in MSA as, "those waters and substrate necessary to fish for spawning, breeding, feeding or growth to maturity", are described and evaluated to assure that fishing impacts are not more than minimal or more than temporary.
-Some areas have been closed to protect spawning stocks, such as the Bogoslof (Area 518), or for Protected Species, such as, Steller Sea Lion (SSL) with areas excluded to fishing around rookeries and haulouts (10 & 20 nm closures).
+Some areas have been closed to protect spawning stocks, such as the Bogoslof (Area 518), or for protected species, such as, Steller sea lion with areas excluded to fishing around rookeries and haulouts (10 and 20 nm closures).